 "I can still see it's going on and the authorities never take it seriously.
 They just see cases involving children as too complicated."

 Jiji's parents say they would rather not think about what their now 11-year-old daughter is doing now.
-Their focus, they say, is simply finding her.'No answer'
+Their focus, they say, is simply finding her.

 In the absence of help from the Thai authorities they have been grateful for the support of a small charitable organisation called The Mirror Foundation.